a-kraschitzer/rocoCamConnector/README.md

 ## Getting Started

-Clone this repository, or download the /owner/name/releases/latest/download/roco_cam_connector.jar .jar and add it as a library to your project.
+Clone this repository, or download the [Latest Release](https://github.com/a-kraschitzer/rocoCamConnector/releases/latest) .jar and add it as a library to your project.

 - Implement the `CamConnector` wherever you want the images to end up